luke2533/coin_vue/README.md

 - Log in page is responsive on all devices
 - Sign up page is responsive on all devices

+### 6.32 Responsive portfolio page and new fonts for titles and text

+Additions:

+- Portfolio page is responsive on all devices
+- Added Prompt title font
+- Added Exo 2 text font

 ## 7.0 Deployment

 ### 7.1 Local deployment